rust-lang/book/src/ch08-00-essential-collections.md

 * A *HashMap* allows you to associate a value with a particular key.

 There are more specialized variants of each of these data structures for particular situations, but these are the most fundamental and common.
+We're going to discuss how to create and update each of the collections, as well as what makes each special.